New Gifts Join MDC’s Vast Art Collection

 A self-taught artist, Young was discovered in the 1970s while working out of his back-alley home studio in Miami’s historic yet downtrodden Overtown neighborhood.
 Inspired by the mural movements of Chicago and Detroit and African and African-American art, Young captured the spirit of Overtown in vibrant murals and paintings composed with found objects and house paint.
 He became a cultural icon for Overtown, gaining national critical acclaim as an urban expressionist painter.
 He passed away in 2010.

 The artworks donated by Levine join the more than 1,600 works in the College’s permanent collection.
 Since its founding, MDC has collected art of all mediums and genres, including painting, sculpture, works on paper, photography, video, film, installation and public art.
-Selections from the permanent collection are displayed regularly at the MDC Museum and Galleries of Art + Design and year-round on the grounds of the College’s eight campuses.
+Selections from the permanent collection are displayed regularly at the MDC Museum and Galleries of Art + Design and year-round on the grounds of the College’s seven campuses.